 Skin temperature sensors will hopefully be a mainstay on Fitbit devices going forward.

 Like Fitbit smartwatches before it, the Sense will measure your blood oxygen levels with its SpO2 sensor.
 It’ll track your levels overnight and show you an oxygen variation graph in the morning with its findings.
 You’ll be able to see any high variations (or breathing disturbances) you experienced during the night, potentially warning you of more serious health conditions.
-However, the Sense’s SpO2 sensor is not medically validated, so it’s unable to categorize any of these disturbances as sleep apnea.
+However, the Sense’s SpO2 sensor is not medically validated, so it cannot categorize any of these disturbances as sleep apnea.

 At launch, the Fitbit Sense’s SpO2 implementation had some major caveats — namely, blood oxygen trends were only available to Fitbit Premium subscribers.
 Since this metric was arguably why you’d want to use the blood oxygen sensor in the first place, this was a major oversight at launch.
 Thankfully, in December 2020, Fitbit allowed non-Premium subscribers to view their blood oxygen trends.